mspcmanager/mspcm-docs/docs/appendix/social-accounts.md

 ## Official Social Media
 :::warning WARNING!!!
-Other than the social media accounts mentioned below, we do not have official accounts on other social media (e.g., Bilibili, TikTok, etc.)
+Other than the social media accounts mentioned below, we do not have official accounts on other social media. (e.g., Bilibili, TikTok, etc.)
 :::

 ### Discord